Esperlos/laravel_vue_esperlos_boilerplate/readme.md

 +ControllerGenerator to generate controllers with our pattern

-+Setup vue, vuex, vue router and other vue essential packages by default
++Setup vue, vuex, vue router, vuetify and other vue essential packages by default

 +Done some other customizes for easier use of Helpers